This article originally appeared on VICE US.

 Some of the tiny island nations with the most at stake in the climate crisis are stepping up to reduce emissions.
 The world’s biggest countries, however, aren’t.

-The Bahamas, just pummeled by Hurricane Dorian, pledged to get more ambitious about reducing its carbon emissions under the Paris agreement during the United Nations’ Climate Action Summit on Monday, where countries were expected to announce new initiatives to fight climate change.
+The Bahamas, just pummeled by Hurricane Dorian a few weeks ago, pledged to get more ambitious about reducing its carbon emissions under the Paris Climate Accord during the United Nations’ Climate Action Summit on Monday, where countries were expected to announce new initiatives to fight climate change.
 So did Antigua and Barbuda.
-A total of 15 countries, including several low-lying island nations, committed to zero out their carbon emissions by 2050.
+A total of 15 countries, including several low-lying island nations, committed to zero-out their carbon emissions by 2050.
 They’re following the lead of the Marshall Islands — which is sinking — after its pledge back in June.

 The young activists who helped to organize the Global Youth Climate Strike, which brought 4 million people into the streets around the world on Friday, weren’t impressed.